StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-deaths.md

 8) Houses or allegiances are one of the main aspects of Westeros.
 Some houses killed more characters than others, but that doesn't matter in the end, what matters is efficiency.
-Let's list the allegiances with the best Kill/Death Ratios, or short KDR.
-Here we came across one additional problem, if an allegiance had more deaths than kills, the KDR would be 0.
+Let's list the allegiances with the best Kill/Death Ratios or KDR for short.
+Here we came across one additional problem.
+If an allegiance had more deaths than kills, the KDR would be 0.
 This can easily be fixed with the `toFloat()` function.

 ```opencypher